scijs/complex-modulus/README.md

 ## Intro

 Calculating a floating point complex modulus isn't quite trivial.
 The naive method may encounter overflow, underflow, or loss of precision due to the intermediate floating point results.
-A simple remedy is[1]:
+A simple remedy[[1]](#references) is:

 ![Complex modulus](docs/images/modulus.png)